lazarkulasevic/react-vite-pnpm-material-starter/README.md

 ## In short

 Everything is in Typescript.
 Material UI 5 is configured and ready to use.
-Vite code splitting is in place, the build is optimized.
+Vite code splitting is in place and the build is optimized.

 ## Development